ATBP: Awit, Titik at Bilang na Pambata: Letter of the Day

 Following the playing of "Alphabetong Filipino" song, they tell the letter featured on the program (Example: Letter A); some episodes may also appearing with puppets like Donya Kilatis or animated characters like Mr. Sulat wanted to write the letter featured.

 Alphabetong Filipino

-The Letter of the Day portion had preceded on the show with the singing of the song Alphabetong Filipino; which is sung by the puppets or cast members, sometimes, celebrity guests may also appear in singing the song on some occasional episodes.
+The Letter of the Day portion had preceded on the show with the singing of the song Alphabetong Filipino; which is sung by the kids, the puppets or cast members, sometimes, celebrity guests may also appear in singing the song on some occasional episodes.

 Number of the Day

 The show also including the Number of the Day portion of which what number is featured (Example: Number 8); some episodes may include the Number of the Day in the "Kaptian Bilang" segments; as well as the singing the featured number performed by the puppet band Ook Band.
 The segments were preceded on the show with singing of the "Awit ng Bilang."